It’s important that all Australians adhere to Government directions and guidelines to deal with this unprecedented viral challenge.

 For our full list of services, click here.

 We here at the Haberfield Veterinary Hospital have a keen sense of our connection to the community, both locally and at large.
-Our support for the local community extends from the service we are so pleased to be able to give to our many clients, (some of whom have been with us since we opened our doors 30 years ago), to various local community groups and institutions such as our schools.
-We are sponsors of the local school fete.
+Our support for the local community extends from the service we are so pleased to be able to give to our many clients, (some of whom have been with us since we opened our doors in 1975), to various local community groups and institutions such as our schools.
 We are very honoured by the loyalty of our many clients, who appreciate that all members of staff at the Haberfield Veterinary Hospital are keenly interested in doing their utmost to ensure that all animals receive the best possible level of veterinary care within a supportive community context.

-We are committed to the advancement of veterinary science and are proud to be a major supporter of the Australian Companion Animals' Health Foundation (ACAHF).
+We are committed to the advancement of veterinary science and are proud to be a supporter of the Australian Companion Animals' Health Foundation (ACAHF).
 The ACAHF gives grants for research on small animal diseases.
-This vital organisation has made a significant contribution to the level of research that is carried out into the diseases that affect our pets.

 We support the Australian Veterinary Association's Animal Welfare Trust which provides grants for research into animal welfare.